Eco-friendly Web Host & Web Developer

 I've been designing, programming, writing and publishing online since 1995.
 Though my first exposure to the internet came when I was just a child in the 80's and my Dad brought home our first modem.
 And before that, the computer I was gifted by his fellow Army soldier.
 I love technology and creativity.
 My portfolio reflects this - from developing websites to building software and writing books and articles.

 My business, TNW Creations stands for, "The North Wind."
-Though my Grandmother was a Texan and I've known Texas my entire life, I'm originally from South Dakota and grew up throughout the Midwest as a Military Brat and later a Texas Army National Guard soldier.
+Though my Grandmother was a Texan and Texas is my home, my life began in Yankton, South Dakota where my Grandfather's family was from.
+I'm a Military Brat and grew up throughout the Midwest.
+I am also a former Texas Army National Guard soldier.
 I've briefly touched each of the four corners of America as well as having had the great honor of traveling to many other countries.
 Despite being a child Nomad carried on the wind, I've lived in Texas for most of my life.
-This beautiful state is also where my Grandmother was from.
-And though I've acclimated to Southern living (one might say I've Embraced It!- I'm looking at you salsa, no bean chili, squash casserole and 8 months of moderate weather!), I still miss the snow, my extended family and fluttering prairie grass of the beautiful Northern states!
+And though I've got a penchant for fluttering prairie grass and beautiful crystal clear lakes, my Southern side (I'm looking at you salsa, no bean chili, squash casserole and 8 months of moderate weather!) is really too strong for this Jedi.
+I still miss the snow from my childhood and my extended family in the beautiful Northern states and thus, my business name reflects the part of my heart that is 14 hours away!